 I calibrate the Home economy to Spain and the Foreign economy to the euro area.
 I calibrate Spain to have a 90% ARM share and 80% HoR, with the proportion of homeowners with mortgages being 30%.
 Similarly, I calibrate the euro area to have a 45% ARM share and 60% HoR, with the proportion of homeowners with mortgages being 20%.
-As the main monetary policy experiment, I consider a near-permanent decrease of 1% in interest rates which shifts downward the whole term structure, and compare the monetary transmission mechanism across Spain and the euro area.5
+As the main monetary policy experiment, I consider a persistent decrease of 1% in interest rates which shifts downward the whole term structure, and compare the monetary transmission mechanism across Spain and the euro area.5

 As in the data, the model results show that Spain reacts more strongly than the euro area.
-Comparing the impulse response function peaks and troughs over a 15Q horizon, the average mortgage interest rate on the outstanding stock of mortgages in Spain reacts about 1.9 times more than the euro area relative to 1.8 in the data.
-Spanish households pay lower mortgage interest payments, and are thus able to leverage up relatively more than the euro area households.
-These effects combined deliver an aggregate consumption response in Spain which is 2.4 times stronger than the euro area relative to 2.5 in the data.
+Comparing the impulse response function peaks and troughs over a 15Q horizon, the average mortgage interest rate on the outstanding stock of mortgages in Spain reacts about 1.9 times more than the euro area compared with 1.8 in the data.
+Spanish households pay lower mortgage interest payments and are thus able to leverage up relatively more than the euro area households.
+These effects combined deliver an aggregate consumption response in Spain that is 2.4 times stronger than the euro area compared with 2.5 in the data.

-To understand the channels behind these responses, I use the model to disentangle how much of the monetary-policy-induced responses come from the differential ARM share as opposed to the differential HoR.
-The presence of a higher ARM share in Spain determines a stronger pass-through to the average mortgage interest rates.
-This is a cash-flow effect on borrowers, who can leverage up through new mortgages.
-Conversely, a higher HoR means that more mortgaged homeowners are active in the market and can therefore increase their mortgage stock.
+To understand the channels behind these responses, I use the model to disentangle how much of the monetary-policy-induced macroeconomic effects come from the differential ARM share and the differential HoR.
+A higher ARM share in Spain determines a stronger pass-through to the average mortgage interest rates.
+This represents a cash-flow effect on borrowers, who can consequently leverage up further through newly issued mortgages.
+Conversely, a higher HoR means that more mortgaged homeowners are active in the market and can therefore increase their mortgage stock in the face of an expansion of the economy.

-Turning to aggregate consumption, however, I find that neither the ARM share nor the HoR can explain the aggregate consumption response of Spain relative to the euro area that I find in the baseline economy.
-However, when both channels are active together, more households can borrow against their houses while also paying less interests on their mortgages.
+Turning to aggregate consumption, however, I find that neither the ARM share nor the HoR alone can explain the aggregate consumption response of the baseline economy.
+However, when both channels are active simultaneously, more households can borrow against their houses while paying fewer mortgage interest expenses.
 This situation leads borrowers to spend relatively more on their non-durable consumption.
 Therefore, housing and mortgage market institutions interact to amplify the potency of monetary policy on economic activity.